A characterization of normal 3-pseudomanifolds with at most two singularities: Introduction

-In \cite{BasakSwartz}, Basak and Swartz introduced two new concepts viz. vertex folding and edge folding which will be used frequently.
-For a normal 3-pseudomanifold $K$ with exactly one singularity, they proved that if $g_2(K) = g_2(\lk (v))$ for some vertex $v$ of $K$ then $|K|$ is a handlebody with its boundary coned off.
-This leads to a natural question - what will be the maximum value of $n\in\mathbb{N}$, for which $g_2{(K)} \leq g_2(\lk (t)) + n$ implies $|K|$ is a handlebody with its boundary coned off, where $t$ is a vertex of $K$ with $g_2(\lk (t)) \geq g_2(\lk (v))$ for any other vertex $v$.
-In this article we give the answer of this question.
-We prove that $g_2{(K)} \leq g_2(\lk (t)) + 9$ implies $|K|$ is a handlebody with its boundary coned off, and this bound is sharp.
-Further, we give a combinatorial characterization of normal 3-pseudomanifolds with at most two singularities (in case of two singularities, we take one singularity is $\mathbb{RP}^2$).
-If $K$ has no singular vertices then from \cite{BasakGupta, Walkup}, we know that $g_2{(K)} \leq g_2(\lk (t)) + 9$ implies $K$ is a $3$-sphere and is obtained from some boundary complex of $4$-simplices by a sequence of operations connected sum, bistellar $1$-move, edge contraction and edge expansion.
-In this article, we extend this characterization for normal 3-pseudomanifolds with at most two singularities.
-If $K$ has exactly one singularity at $t$ such that $|\lk (t,K)|$ is a connected sum of $n$ copies of tori or Klein bottles.
-Then we prove that $g_2{(K)} \leq 9+6n$ implies $K$ is obtained from some boundary complex of $4$-simplices by a sequence of operations connected sum, bistellar $1$-move, edge contraction, edge expansion and vertex folding.
-The sequence of operations includes exactly $n$ number of vertex folding and finite number of remaining operations.
-If $K$ has exactly two singularities at $t$ and $t_1$ such that $|\lk (t)|$ is a connected sum of $(2m-1)$ copies of $\mathbb{RP}^2$ and $|\lk (t_1)|\cong \mathbb{RP}^2 $.
-Then we prove that $g_2{(K)} \leq 6+6m$ implies $K$ is obtained from some boundary complex of $4$-simplices by a sequence of operations connected sum, bistellar $1$-move, edge contraction, edge expansion, vertex folding and edge folding.
-The sequence of operations includes exactly $(m-1)$ number of vertex folding, one edge folding and finite number of remaining operations.
-Further, these upper bounds are sharp for such combinatorial normal $3$-pseudomanifolds.
+In \cite{BasakSwartz}, Basak and Swartz introduced two new concepts, viz., vertex folding and edge folding.
+For a normal 3-pseudomanifold $K$ with exactly one singularity, they proved that if $g_2(K) = g_2(\lk (v))$ for some vertex $v$ in $K$, then $|K|$ is a handlebody with its boundary coned off.
+This leads to a natural question: what will be the maximum value of $n\in\mathbb{N}$, for which $g_2{(K)} \leq g_2(\lk (t)) + n$ implies that $|K|$ is a handlebody with its boundary coned off, where $t$ is a vertex of $K$ with $g_2(\lk (t)) \geq g_2(\lk (v))$ for any other vertex $v$?
+In this article, we answer this question.
+We prove that if $g_2{(K)} \leq g_2(\lk (t)) + 9$, then $|K|$ is a handlebody with its boundary coned off.
+Moreover, the above upper bound is sharp for such normal $3$-pseudomanifolds (cf. Corollary \ref{corollary:handlebody}).
+We give a combinatorial characterization of normal 3-pseudomanifolds with at most two singularities, where, in the case of two singularities, one is assumed to be an $\mathbb{RP}^2$-singularity.
+If $K$ has no singular vertices, then from \cite{BasakGupta, Walkup}, we know that $g_2{(K)} \leq g_2(\lk (t)) + 9$ implies $K$ is a triangulated $3$-sphere and is obtained from some boundary complexes of $4$-simplices by a sequence of operations of types connected sums, bistellar $1$-moves, edge contractions, and edge expansions.
+In this article, we extend this characterization to normal 3-pseudomanifolds with at most two singularities, that reads as follows:

+\begin{theorem} Suppose $g_2(K) \leq g_2(\lk (v)) + 9$ for some vertex $v$ of a normal $3$-pseudomanifold $K$.
+If either $K$ has only one singularity or $K$ has two singularities (at least) one of which is an $\mathbb{RP}^2$-singularity, then $K$ can be obtained from some boundary complexes of $4$-simplices by a sequence of operations of types connected sums, bistellar $1$-moves, edge contractions, edge expansions, vertex foldings, and edge foldings.
+Further, the above upper bound is sharp for such normal $3$-pseudomanifolds. \end{theorem}